bgplab/bgplab/docs/session/9-dynamic.md

 ## Verification

-You can use the **netlab validate** command if you've installed *netlab* release 1.8.3 or later and use Arista EOS, Cumulus Linux, or FRR on S1, S2, C1, and C2.
+You can use the **netlab validate** command if you use Arista EOS or FRRouting on S1, S2, C1, and C2.
 The validation tests check:

 * The state of the BGP session between those routers and the Hub router.
 * Whether those routers receive the loopback IPv4 prefix from the Hub router.